 ProtoCAM's proprietary clear bottle finish rivals production clarity

-SLA offers the biggest build envelope
+SLA offers a large build envelope

 SLA provides the finest surface detail

-Natural finish stereolithography is an excellent, low-cost prototype choice.
+Natural finish stereolithography is an excellent, low-cost prototype choice

-Presentation-level SLA pieces are sanded, primed and painted.
+Presentation-level SLA pieces are sanded, primed, and painted

-Stereolithography prototypes are also available primed.
+SLA prototypes are also available primed

-SLA is ideal for the creation of QuickCast patterns.
+SLA is ideal for the creation of QuickCast patterns

 No matter the terminology, the process involves turning a three-dimensional Computer Aided Design (CAD) drawing into a solid object through the rapid, repeated solidification of liquid resin.

 To create an SLA prototype or part, a 3D CAD file is digitally “sliced” into horizontal cross-sections between 0.002″ and 0.005″ thick.
 These “slices” are entered into one of ProtoCAM’s advanced Stereolithography 3D printing machines where an ultraviolet laser traces the first layer of the part on a metal plate submerged just below the surface of a vat of photosensitive (light-reacting) polymer.
 Wherever the laser touches the liquid, it solidifies.
 Once the layer is traced, the plate sinks the thickness of a layer below the level of the liquid.
 The next layer is then built upon the previous layer.
 In this manner, the entire part is built from the bottom up.